 1 | Dec 1, 1979 | 21 | Billy Kwame | Win | PTS |

-Nelson has won three world titles at 2 weight classes.
+Nelson has won three world titles at two weight classes.
 For all the details about Nelson's world title wins and defenses refer to "Azumah Nelson World Titles".

-Azumah Nelson fought a total of 46 times during his professional career.
-He was among the very best of his generation and put on some great performances.
-These four fights are the highlight of his career.
+Nelson fought a total of 46 times during his professional career, which includes 24 world-title fights at three weight divisions.
+He was among the very best of his generation and put on some great performances in his fights.
+These five fights are the highlight of his career.